isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Export File List to Google Cloud Storage
 ========================================

 To export the File list to Google Cloud Storage (GCS), select the button GCS.
 You will need to have registered a Google Cloud Project and a GCS Object to be able to export to GCS.
 More information on how to register a GCS Object can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-datasets-a-pre-requisite-for-using-your-own-data-in-isb-cgc>`_.
-You can also give the table a unique name if left blank we will provide a name for the table.
+You can also give the object a unique name if left blank we will provide a name for the object.

 The file will contain the following information: